sbecker11/flock-of-postcards/README.md

  # How to customize the webapp to show your own illustrious career

 - Go to the project's local home folder
-`cd <your-local-dev-folder>/fock-of-postcards`
+`cd <your-local-dev-folder>/flock-of-postcards`

 - Go to jobs folder
 `cd static_content/jobs`

-- Edit the `jobs.xlsx` Microsoft Excel spreadsheet file
+- Open the `jobs.xlsx`  spreadsheet file using your own copy of Microsoft Excel (or any alternative that handles `.xlsx` files)

 ### Customize the Jobs Spreadsheet

 The jobs spreadsheet has one row for each job description.
-Each job description has the following columns that you need to fill out:
+Each job description has the following columns that you need to replace with your own info:
 * role
 * employer
 * start      (YYYY-MM-DD)